nicstrisc/B-COSFIRE-MATLAB/README.md

 set used in the paper
 _Strisciuglio, N. Petkov, N._ "Delineation of line patterns in images using B-COSFIRE filters", IWOBI 2017.

-The images are available at [this website](http://www-sop.inria.fr/members/Florent.Lafarge/benchmark/line-network_extraction/line-networks.html).
+The images used in this example are available at [this website](http://www-sop.inria.fr/members/Florent.Lafarge/benchmark/line-network_extraction/line-networks.html).

 ### PavementCrackDelineation.m
 _In preparation_